Drik0y/Cyclistic-Case-Study/README.md

 ### Data Cleaning
 SQL query for [data cleaning](https://github.com/WilmarLofranco/Cyclistic-Case-Study/blob/main/data_cleaning.sql).

-We have created a new table named ***cleaned_combined_data*** through this  where the following observations are omitted:
+We have created a new table named ***cleaned_combined_data*** where the following observations are omitted:
-- Observations with have trip durations that did not reach the 1-minute mark.
+- Observations with trip durations that did not reach the 1-minute mark.
-- Observations with have trip durations that are longer than a day.
+- Observations with trip durations that are longer than a day.
 - Rows have null latitude and longitude.
 Columns for the station names: *start_station_name* and *end_station_name* are not included in the new table since we will use the latitude and longitude values as replacement for geographic analysis.
 A total of 5,590,789 rows are returned in the ***cleaned_combined_data*** table, removing 147,823 rows from the previous ***combined_data*** table.